balrog-kun/nissan-qashqai-can-info/README.md

 This file follows the bit addressing in [this doc](https://github.com/jackm/carhack/blob/master/nissan.md) where CAN bus message bytes in positions 1 to 8 are referenced by letters A-H and bits are numbered from 8th (MSB) to 1st (LSB).
 Bit M in byte N is represented by `N.M`, e.g. the lowest bit of the 3rd byte is `C.1` while the highest bit in byte 1 -- or the first bit of the entire messsages -- is `A.8`.
-Frame IDs (PIDs) are hexadecimal.
+Frame IDs (addresses) are hexadecimal.

 ## Periodic data frames